MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ### Net Present Value ###

 The first economic topic is NPV (Net Present Value).
 In essence, NPV says a dollar today is worth more than a dolar tomorrow.

-This means we should earn money sooner and spend money later, all other things being equal.
+**This means we should earn money sooner and spend money later, all other things being equal.**

 Doing all design upfront flies in the face of NPV.
 When doing all design upfront, we are spending all the money today, and only earning money from that spend later.

 ### Options Value of Software ###

 If I have software and I can only make one kind of change to it, that software is **less** valuable than if I have the same software and can change it in 3 different ways.
 The future is unpredictable and we don't know which of those 3 ways will be most valuable.

-If I have multiple options, I have more valuable software.
+**If I have multiple options for change, I have more valuable software.**